 One of the key aspects of creating a successful landscape design for your home involves understanding how your family uses your outdoor space.
-When your closest family members include dogs, it’s important to consider how they use your landscape, too.
-Don’t believe the naysayers.
-Lawns, landscapes and healthy, playful hounds can coexist.
-With a few simple considerations, you and Fido can enjoy the ideal dog-friendly landscape.
+When your closest family members include dogs, designing a backyard landscape that works for both you and your furry companions is key.
+Here are the best dog-friendly backyard ideas for your landscape.

 Getting the Big Dogscaping Picture